-Periodically examine the test pieces for the development of cracking by means of a lens of about \times 7 magnification and with the test pieces illuminated, at the time of examination, by a suitably arranged light source.
-The lens can either be mounted in a window in the chamber wall, or the test pieces can be removed from the chamber for a short period, in their clamps.
+Periodically examine the test pieces for the development of cracking by means of a lens of magnification between 5 and 10, the test pieces being illuminated at the time of examination by a suitably arranged light source.
+Either the lens may be mounted in a window in the chamber wall, or the test pieces may be removed from the chamber for a short period, in their clamps.
 The test pieces shall not be handled or knocked against anything when carrying out the examination.